 - Inability to bear weight on the injured foot.

-In order to correctly diagnose a torn ligament in the foot, your doctor will usually take imaging of your foot to confirm the location and severity of the injury and help you to decide the correct form of treatment needed.
+To correctly diagnose a torn ligament in the foot, your doctor will usually take imaging of your foot to confirm the location and severity of the injury and help you decide the correct form of treatment needed.

 JOI Fracture and Injury Care